 Quality counts when referring patients to hospitals and physicians, so Cleveland Clinic has created a series of outcomes books for many of its institutes.
-Below are some common questions and answers about the outcomes books:

 What do outcomes books contain?

 Designed for a healthcare provider audience, the outcomes books contain:

 - A summary of our surgical and medical trends and approaches

 - A review of new technologies and innovations

 Are all Cleveland Clinic outcomes reported?